AjayrajSingh/topaz/examples/test/driver_example_mod/README.md

 ## Testing

-This mod is referenced in `//topaz/tests/modular_integration_tests/topaz_modular_integration_tests.json`, using the `driver_example_mod` as the mod under test, and the test code built from this `BUILD.gn` file as the integration testing code to be run against `driver_example_mod`.

-You can run these tests using the following command (so long as you've added `//topaz/packages/tests/all` as one of the packages for your build):
+You can run these tests using the following command (so long as you've included `//topaz/packages/examples/tests` as one of the packages for your build):

 ```
-$ fx shell /pkgfs/packages/topaz_modular_integration_tests/0/bin/run_topaz_modular_integration_tests.sh
+$ fx run-test driver_example_mod_tests
 ```